Most Famous Logos with a Penguin

 Tencent QQ

 Tencent QQ’s penguin is a true celebrity in China’s digital world, becoming the recognizable and beloved symbol of one of the largest instant messaging platforms.
-Created in the late ’90s, this character emerged alongside the rise of online communication, winning the hearts of millions of users.
+Created in the late ’90s, this character emerged alongside the rise of online communication and won the hearts of millions of users.
 Its cheerful, friendly look, featuring a red scarf and a playful wink, symbolizes the ease and positivity the brand offers each user.
 The penguin embodies sociability, joy, and emotional closeness, becoming the lively face of virtual communication.

 SmartCentres